Nordic American Tankers Limited: Nordic American Tankers Ltd (NYSE: NAT) - An extremely busy period for NAT. Political uncertainty normally stimulate the NAT activities

 The following transactions indicate how active NAT has been recently:

-- Two six-year time charters with Oman interest concluded, securing cashflow, return and financial stability
+- Two six-year time charters with Oman interests, securing cashflow, return and financial stability.
+In total more than USD 100 million in income

 - Sale of three Suezmax vessels concluded - value $45 million